Darren Mack: Trial

-On November 5, 2007, Mack pleaded guilty to first-degree murder and entered an Alford plea to the attempted murder charge, just as the trial was to begin, in exchange for a recommendation by the prosecutor for life in prison with parole available after 20 years.
-The judge was not bound by the sentencing recommendation.
+On November 5, 2007, Mack pleaded guilty to first-degree murder of his ex-wife and entered an Alford plea to the attempted murder charge of Judge Weller.
+This was just before the trial was to begin, in exchange for a recommendation by the prosecutor for life in prison with parole available after 20 years.
+The judge was not bound by this sentencing recommendation.
 Mack said during the plea, "I do understand right now in my state of mind that shooting at the judiciary is not a proper form of political redress".

-Mack attempted to withdraw his pleas, saying he was coerced by Chesnoff and Freeman and that his signature was forged.
-Judge Douglas Herndon denied Mack's motion to withdraw, filed by his new defense attorney William Routsis.
-During sentencing, Routsis continued to renew his requests for Herndon to grant Mack a new trial.
+Mack later hired a new defense attorney, William Routsis, and attempted to withdraw his pleas.
+He said he was coerced by Chesnoff and Freeman and that his signature was forged.
+Judge Douglas Herndon denied Mack's motion to withdraw, which was filed by his new attorney.
+During Mack's sentencing, Routsis continued to renew his requests for Herndon to grant Mack a new trial.

 Under the terms of the plea agreement, Herndon sentenced Mack to life in prison for murdering his wife.
-He also gave Mack the maximum sentence of 40 years, with parole eligibility after 16 years, for the attempted murder of Judge Weller and a deadly weapon enhancement.
-The sentences run consecutively, rendering Mack ineligible for parole for at least 36 years.
+For the attempted murder of Judge Weller, with a deadly weapon enhancement, he sentenced Mack to the maximum of 40 years, with parole eligibility after 16 years.
+The sentences are to run consecutively, rendering Mack ineligible for parole for at least 36 years.
 Another hearing on his arguments was scheduled for April 2008.

 On March 18, 2008, a Washoe County jury delivered a $590 million settlement against Mack in the wrongful-death lawsuit of his wife, Charla. $560 million was awarded to the couple's young daughter, Erika, with the remainder to go to his wife's estate.

 Appeals

-Mack continues to appeal his conviction (on grounds that he pleaded guilty under duress) and is also appealing the $590 million civil judgment.
-Judge Weller has filed a personal injury lawsuit against Mack, seeking compensatory and punitive damages.
+Mack continues to appeal his conviction (on grounds that he pleaded guilty under duress).
+He is also appealing the $590 million civil judgment.
+Judge Weller has filed a personal injury civil lawsuit against Mack, seeking compensatory and punitive damages.

-Mack's appeal, which was based on the argument that the judge should have allowed him to withdraw his guilty plea, was heard by the Nevada Supreme Court in 2010, and denied.
+Mack's appeal, which was based on the argument that the judge should have allowed him to withdraw his guilty plea, was heard by the Nevada Supreme Court in 2010, which denied it.

-In February 2012 Mack again raised this issue in a petition filed in United States District Court.
+In February 2012 Mack raised this issue again in a petition filed in United States District Court.

-Mack claims he has no money left.